Although we usually venture far and wide during the winter, in the summer we stay near and close, visiting all of Vancouver’s many festivals.

 The Francophone festival continued on Sunday but in the process of looking it up I discovered another festival called The Drum is Calling, an indigenous festival being held downtown for the week.
 I wasn’t sure what to expect but there seemed to be some sort of event at the Central Library.
 When I entered it was to the pounding of drums and sight of dancers suspended from the library ceiling.
 It was called the Dance of the Thunderbird, accompanied by drums and traditional dancing on the floor, an amazing spectacle.There were more events down aways on the festival grounds and although I wandered around a bit I felt that one amazing event per day was quite enough so I went home, deciding to come back the next night for the Day of the Matriarch.

 The last artist of the evening was Tanya Tagaq, a Inuit woman with a sweet demeanour and voice.
 She hesitantly described her work as contemporary.
 And improvisational.
-Which meant that the piece we would hear tonight would only happen in this place and never happen again.
+The piece we would hear would only happen in this place and time, and never happen again.
 She then described throat-singing, an Inuit tradition, usually performed as a conversation between two women.
 But this would be only her, accompanied by a violin player and a drummer.

 The performance started and it was as if she was possessed; strange sounds emitting from the stage, so strange I asked my friend who was familiar with her work, “Is that her? or the instruments?”